wardenfeng/cannon.js/README.md

 ## Using the library

-If you want to use the library or to contribute, you can either reference this repo directly from within your webpack config:
+If you want to use the library, you can either reference this repo directly from within your webpack config:

     ...
     "dependencies": {